CodingAvenue/codestop-course-php-oop/content/Inheritance/Inheritance.facts.md

 A process of changing the behavior of a parent class method in a child class is called `method overriding`.

-The `parent` keyword with the scope resolution operator `::` is used to access a parent class methods in a child class.
+The `parent` keyword with the scope resolution operator `::` is used to access a parent class method in a child class.

 Code: